scellef/k8s-repl-failover-demo/README.md

 Replace `north` with `east` or `west` to interact with those specific clusters.

+`./status.sh`

+Prints the cluster and replication status (in a pretty pretty table).

 `./cleanup.sh`

 Attempts to sanely teardown this demo environment by uninstalling the Helm charts, removing persistent volumes the Helm chart leaves behind, and unsetting shell functions or aliases.